 Tip #3: Develop a policy on bullying and a code of conduct

 Discuss also if the policy will extend to cyberbullying outside the organizations specific activities.
 (For more on policymaking for homeschool co-ops, check out this episode from our friend Carol Topp, at Homeschool CPA podcast.

 - What happens if someone makes a complaint of bullying?

 - Who is the person(s) to report bullying to?

-- What are the procedures for teachers/staff to follow in reporting bullying?
+- How will you establish the procedures for teachers/staff to follow in reporting bullying?

 - What will be done with the report of bullying?

-- What tools for self-advocating will be used for training young people about bullying?
+- Which tools for self-advocating will be used for training young people about bullying?

 - What format for teaching anti-bullying skills will be used and when?